GoraNetwork/doc/draft.md

 ```
 To reduce blockchain storage use, you can apply Gzip compression before
 encoding: `gzip < example_off_chain_basic.wasm | base64`.
 Gora will automatically
-recognize and decompress gzipped binaries.
+recognize and decompress gzipped Web Assembly binaries.

 ### Off-chain computation API

 Web Assembly programs that you supply with Gora off-chain computation requests
 interact with Gora nodes that host them via a simple API.
 It provides functions
-to setup and initiate HTTP(s) requests or write log messages.
-It also includes a
+to setup and initiate HTTP(s) requests, or write log messages.
+It also includes
-persistent data structure to share data with the Gora node or between *steps* of
+a persistent data structure to share data with the host node or between *steps*
-your program. *Steps* are essentially repeated executions of the program in
+of your program. *Steps* are essentially repeated executions of the program in
 course of serving the same off-chain computation request.
 They are necessary
 because Web Assembly programs cannot efficiently pause while waiting to receive
 data from external sources such as network connections.